RyanHoldren/Blog/content/post/2025-09-19-torrent-videos-on-chomebook.md

 Follow [this guide](https://support.google.com/chromebook/answer/9145439?hl=en) to set up Linux on your Chromebook.
 Once it's set up, a terminal should open automatically.

-Make sure you give Linux *at least* **10 gigabytes** of disk space.
-This space will be used while torrents are downloading, but not once they are done.
-The amount you need depends on how many torrents you plan to download at the same time and how large they are.

 ## Step #2: Install QBittorrent

 [QBittorrent](https://www.qbittorrent.org/) is my preferred torrent client to install on a Chromebook for three reasons: